R-I-S-H-A-B-H-S-I-N-G-H/js-serve/README.md

 - **User-Friendly Interface:** Simple and intuitive interface makes it easy for users of all levels to upload and host files.

+## Try it out
+Check out the live demo: [Js Serve Live Demo](https://jsserve.pages.dev/)

+## License
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Contributing
+Contributions are welcome!
+Feel free to open an issue or submit a pull request.

+## Support
+For any questions, issues, or feedback, please [contact us](mailto:your_email@example.com).

+---
+© 2024 Js Serve.
+All rights reserved.